matteoferla/DTC-compchem-practical/README.md

 # DTC-compchem-practical
 Compchem practical for the University of Oxford Doctoral Training Centre held —November 2022.

-To start follow the instructions in [Installation page](installation.md).

 Then with the installed notebook go through the notebooks in order:

 ## Notebook overview